MonashBioinformaticsPlatform/RNAsik-pipe/supplementary/docs.md

 In this example each sample is placed into its own directory.
 Now we can see directory `Sample_14-09157`, which will hold four files described above.

-**`RNAsik-pipe` can work with either of those two options.
-Specify your "root" directory either with `-fqDir` or `-fqDirs` options.**
+**`RNAsik-pipe` can work with either of those two options.**

-### Get RNAseq metrics

-  [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc) requires you BAM to be sorted, reordered and have duplicates marked.
-Here is detailed [instructions](supplementary/RNAseQC-manual.pdf) for how to prepare your BAMs files for RNAseQC, BUT the good news is you don't even need to worry about this!
-  `RNAsik-pipe` takes care of long and laborious BAM file manipulation for RNA-SeQC tools, just flag `-prePro` to get your BAMS in the right shape and `-RNAseQC` to get the actual report

-### Get your read counts

-  Do you want to do differential gene expression analysis..? just flag `-count` and you will get your counts

-## Documentation

-`RNAsik-pipe` has several "sanity checks" inbuilt so that users essentially can't go wrong in using it.

-Three main parts to the pipeline:

-    1. Read aligning using [STAR aligner](https://github.com/alexdobin/STAR/releases) - get BAMs
-    2. Read counting using [featureCounts](http://subread.sourceforge.net/) - get counts
-    3. Getting RNAseq metrics report using [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc).
-In order to run [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc) your BAM files need to be preprocessed in particular way. `RNAsik-pipe` takes care of all that.
-In order to run [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc) through `RNAsik-pipe` you need to also flag `-prePro` to get your BAMs in the right shape for [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc).

-You can do each part separately, for example just get BAMs or just get counts or just pre-process your BAM files or just run [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc).
-However `RNAsik-pipe` does assume particular working directory hierarchy.

-### RNAsik-pipe directory  hierarchy
+## RNAsik-pipe directory hierarchy

+### Directories explained

+  - `refFile/` this directory will hold your reference files including STAR index and other indices that might be required for downstream analysis.
+You FASTA and GFT files will be copied across to this directory.
+You can reuse STAR index if you are aligning to the same reference genome.
+STAR index will be located in the directory with postfix `-starIndex` inside `refFiles/` directory.
-   - `bamFiles/` this directory will be created if running `RNAsik-pipe` with `-star` flag.
-This directory holds _unsorted_ BAM files, and output from [STAR aligner](https://github.com/alexdobin/STAR/releases).
+  - `bamFiles/` this directory will be created if running `RNAsik-pipe` with `-aling` option.
+This directory will hold your BAM files from [STAR aligner](https://github.com/alexdobin/STAR/releases).
+If you already have BAM files, you can use them with other parts of the `RNAsik-pipe` except BAM files should have either `_Aligned.out.bam` or `_Aligned.sortedByCoord.out.bam` postfix as per STAR aligner output.
+This will make downstream file naming consistent and clean.

-**If would like to mimic `bamFiles/` directory and BAM files please NOTE downstream workflow of `RNAsik-pipe` assumes `STAR` like BAM files, that is each BAM file ends with `\_Aligned.out.bam`**

-   - `refFile/` this directory will only be created if running `RNAsik-pipe` with `-makeIndices` flag.
-This directory holds all required indices files including reference genome file and one subdirectory `*-starIndex`, which is your specific genome index for [STAR aligner](https://github.com/alexdobin/STAR/releases).

-**You can reuse that `\*-starIndex` directory for other runs provided that you are aligning against the same reference genome**

-   - `featureNo/` and `featureReverse/` these two directories will only be created if running `RNAsik-pipe` with `-count` flag.
-Those directories holds read counts files, one read count file per each BAM file. `RNAsik-pipe` automatically does both:
-       - No = read aligned to either forward or reverse strand of the reference
-       - Reverse = read alined to reverse strand of the reference only

-**Downstream workflow of `RNAsik-pipe` will swap `\_Aligned.out.bam` for `.txt`.
-It will keep the root name for all files in `featureNo/` and `featureReverse/` directories**
+  - `countFiles/` directory will hold eight text files, half for non stranded feature counting and the other four for reverse strand feature counting. `featureNo.txt` and `featureReverse.txt` and its associated `.summary` files are output straight from `featureCounts`. `featureNoCounts.txt` and `featureReverseCounts.txt` is a filtered version of respective file.
+Filtering header and columns 2 to 5 out of those files.
+Finally `-withNames.txt` postfix indicates that two additional columns were added to those files with public gene names and biotype.
   - `preqcBamFiles/` directory with pre-processed BAM files.
 Files are pre-processed using [Picard tools](http://broadinstitute.github.io/picard/)
   - `RNAseQC-report/` this direcotry is set as an output directory for `rna-seqc` run.
 All of your metrics information held in it.
 You can simply open that directory in the web browser to see your RNAseq metrics report.

-### Additional and optional files
+  - `fastqcReport/` will hold your `FastQC` report per each `FASTQ` file

+### Files explained

-    - `RNAseQC-SampleIds.txt` when you run `RNAsik-pipe` with flag `-RNAseQC` this file is automatically created in your root - project directory.
+  - `RNAseQC-SampleIds.txt` file will be created when you run `RNAsik-pipe` with option `-RNAseQC`.
 This is an essential file for `rna-seqc` tools.
-It specify all of your sample names and path those files, which must start with `preqcBamFiles/` prefix.
+It specify all of your sample names and path those files.
   - `*.html` [BDS](http://pcingola.github.io/BigDataScript/) automatically creates HTML report for your run.
 You can see all setps and more about your `RNAsik-pipe` run by looking at that report.

-### Best practice tip

-   - Make new directory for your RNAseq analysis e.g koVSwt-MouseLiver
-   - `cd koVSwt-MouseLiver`
-   - Run your `RNAsik-pipe` from within this "root" directory

-### Options

-   - `-makeIndices` use this flag to make all required indices files for complete `RNAsisk-pipe` run.
-There are two index files that are required to be in the same directory as the reference genome file and one index directory for [STAR aligner](https://github.com/alexdobin/STAR/releases).

-   - `-star` use this flag to initiate [STAR](https://github.com/alexdobin/STAR/releases) run.
-This is a boolflag and therefore it doesn't require any arguments.

-   - `-fqDir` and `-fqDirs` have been explained above in [Get your FASTQ files](#get-your-fastq-files) section. **Only use one of two options !**
+## RNAsik-pipe options explained

+   - `-makeIndex` use this option to make [STAR aligner](https://github.com/alexdobin/STAR/releases) index.
+This is must do step before aligning you reads to the reference genome.
+The indexing step, indexes your reference genome to make access to it quicker during alignment process.
+   - `-align` use this option to initiate specify your aligner (at this stage only supporting [STAR aligner](https://github.com/alexdobin/STAR/releases) ).
+At this stage it will always be `-align star`.
+   - `-fqDir` use this option to specify path to directory with FASTQ files. `fqDir` can and will look two level deep to account for both use cases explained [here](#get-your-fastq-files).
-   - `-fqRegex` specify one of the three possible options (A,B or C) that are inbuilt in `RNAsik-pipe`
+   - `-fqRegex` specify one of the four possible options (A,B,C or D) that are inbuilt in `RNAsik-pipe`

    ![fqRegex-sample](fqRegex-sample.png)

-      - `-fqRegex A` targets files alike `sample-FASTQ-file_L001_R1_001.fastq.gz`
+      - `-fqRegex A` targets files like `sample-FASTQ-file_L001_R1_001.fastq.gz`
-      - `-fqRegex B` targets files alike `sample-FASTQ-file_L001_R1.fastq.gz`
+      - `-fqRegex B` targets files like `sample-FASTQ-file_L001_R1.fastq.gz`
-      - `-fqRegex C` targets files alike `sample-FASTQ-file_R1_001.fastq.gz`
+      - `-fqRegex C` targets files like `sample-FASTQ-file_R1_001.fastq.gz`

-Use can also provide anyother possible unique options using [regex](https://en.wikipedia.org/wiki/Regular_expression), make sure to use `$` at the end of your [regex](https://en.wikipedia.org/wiki/Regular_expression) to indicate the direction i.e from the right to the left of the string.
+      - `-fqRegex D` targets fiels like `sample-FASTQ-file_R1.fastq.gz`